Effective communication lesson plans help teachers provide effective communication strategies to elementary, middle school, and high school students.

+Think about it.
 Everyone can communicate.
-Not everyone can communicate well.
+But, not everyone can communicate well.

 (Oh, and by the way – communication is different from collaboration.
-And collaboration and teamwork do not always mean the same thing!
+And while we’re at it, collaboration and teamwork do not always mean the same thing!
 Read this page about collaboration skills to find out the difference!)

 Effective Communication Lesson Plans Table of Contents:

 - Who can benefit from Effective Communication Lessons?

 - Understanding how to communicate effectively requires an understanding of the communication process

 - Strategies on how to be assertive during tough conversations